AyronK/arpg-timeline/CONTRIBUTING.md

 - No changes to project dependencies unless discussed with the code owner.
 - Code is formatted with `npm run format:all`

+### Creating new components

+It is highly recomended to use https://ui.shadcn.com as a starting point for any new components in the project.

 ## Getting Help

 If you have any questions or need help, feel free to open an issue or reach out to me on Discord (@ayronk).